suiteserve/suiteserve/mongo/README.md

 Run `./provision.sh` from within this directory to bring up and provision a single-instanced MongoDB replica set with Mongo Express.
 Access Mongo Express at [localhost:8081](http://localhost:8081).
+To bring up the services without provisioning them, use the standard `docker-compose up` command and friends.

 Created replica sets:
 - *ID:* `rs0`